-A core approach of PAN’s work is our dedication to ongoing learning so we may do our best alongside member groups, partners, and allies.
+PAN is committed to ongoing learning about how we can do our best alongside member groups, partners, and allies.
 This includes learning about cultural safety and accountability to Indigenous and First Nations people who have been subjected to ongoing discrimination and racism since European settlers colonized Indigenous territories.
 PAN is committed to meaningful, respectful, and accountable work, as individuals and as an organization.
+We have built a relationship with Indigenous Perspectives Society and have developed an Indigenous Cultural Agility Workplan with their support.
 We humbly acknowledge we are not an authority on cultural safety, but we aim to be part of creating more equitable environments for all.

 We recognize that there is much work to be done to challenge racism and discrimination against all people of colour in Canada.
 This page focuses on improving relationships between Indigenous and non-Indigenous people, and advocating for equity.